 Almost every firm, government agency, and other type of organization employs one or more financial managers.
 Financial managers oversee the preparation of financial reports, direct investment activities, and implement cash management strategies.
 Managers also develop strategies and implement the long-term goals of their organization.

 The duties of financial managers vary with their specific titles, which include controller, treasurer or finance officer, credit manager, cash manager, risk and insurance manager, and manager of international banking.
 Controllers direct the preparation of financial reports, such as income statements, balance sheets, and analyses of future earnings or expenses, that summarize and forecast the organization's financial position.
-Controllers also are in charge of preparing special reports required by regulatory authorities and often use an expense report software to assist them.
 Often, controllers oversee the accounting, audit, and budget departments.
 Treasurers and finance officers direct their organization's budgets to meet its financial goals.
 They oversee the investment of funds, manage associated risks, look for financial management solutions, supervise cash management activities, execute capital-raising strategies to support the firm's expansion, and deal with mergers and acquisitions.
 Credit managers oversee the firm's issuance of credit, establishing credit-rating criteria, determining credit ceilings, and monitoring the collections of past-due accounts.

 Cash managers monitor and control the flow of cash receipts and disbursements to meet the business and investment needs of their firm.
 For example, cash flow projections are needed to determine whether loans must be obtained to meet cash requirements or whether surplus cash can be invested.
 Risk and insurance managers oversee programs to minimize risks and losses that might arise from financial transactions and business operations.
 Insurance managers decide how best to limit a company’s losses by obtaining insurance against risks such as the need to make disability payments for an employee who gets hurt on the job or costs imposed by a lawsuit against the company.
 Risk managers control financial risk by using hedging and other techniques to limit a company’s exposure to currency or commodity price changes.
 Managers specializing in international finance develop financial and accounting systems for the banking transactions of multinational organizations.
 Risk managers are also responsible for calculating and limiting potential operations risk.
 Operations risk includes a wide range of risks, such as a rogue employee damaging the company’s finances or a hurricane damaging an important factory.